ElectronicsTinkerer/ChatRoom/README.md

 A PHP-based simple chatroom/messenger web "app"

-## Live Example

-There is a working example [here](https://projects.zrcn.org/chatroom/messenger.php).

 ## About

 This is a small messaging system that I designed so I could stop emailing myself links (it's not like there are any *actual* services that could do that for me ;)\